MichaelPetersIduku/swapi-api-integratiion/README.md

 ## Application Structure

+- `.secreta/` Folder containing secreta.json and config.js files for managing secrets and config files.
+This folder is used in place of .env files to manage secrets
+- `.vscode/` For managing vs code workspace
+- `logs/` This is where all log files are stored
+- `scripts/` Contains predeploy scripts
+- `src/@core/common/` where all universal files with generic functions that can be called from other files when extended
+- `src/@core/database/` This folder contains the connections to mongodb database
+- `src/@core/interfaces/` This folder contains all interface files used as types
+- `src/api/`This folder contains all api modules which contains the route file, controller file, service file, model and validator file for each module.
+This API contains only one api module which is the `movie` module.
+- `src/util/` contains logger and middleware files along with any other utility files
-- `app.js` - The entry point to our application.
+- `src/app.ts` The entry point to our application.
 This file defines our express server and connects it to MongoDB using mongoose.
-It also requires the routes and models we'll be using in the application.
+It also requires the routes we'll be using in the application.
-- `config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
-- `routes/` - This folder contains the route definitions for our API.
-- `models/` - This folder contains the schema definitions for our Mongoose models.
+- `src/server.ts` Contains the server setup
+- `Procfile` Heroku file for deployment to heroku
+- `.gitignore`
+- `Dockerfile`
+- `package.json`
+- `package-lock.json`
+- `tsconfig.json`

 ## Error Handling